-7 Important Tips For Women In The Corporate World
+7 Important Tips For Women To Advance In The Corporate World

 Let’s accept it – the rules for men and women are different!

 And when you read books by Sheryl Sandberg and Jessica Bennett, you realise that the struggle is real.
 Women across the world face the same challenges at the work place.
 But there are a few things that you should do as a woman to ensure that your presence counts.
 And people listen when you begin to talk.
 Here are a few things you can do:

 1. Watch your personal brand: This is something I learnt even before personal branding was a thing.
 The way you dress, carry yourself, communicate with people – everything goes towards how people perceive you.
 And as a woman, that’s even more important.
 I have always gained the respect of people because of these things.
 Always stick to professional boundaries with colleagues.